CartoDB/carto-vl/docs/guides/12-add-widgets-advanced.md

 </div>
 You can explore this step [here](/developers/carto-vl/examples/maps/guides/add-widgets-advanced/step-1.html)

-Now, let's build a histogram showing the information of the trees diameter.
-The diameter is a numeric value, and since we are going to classify the diameters in buckets.
+Now, let's build a histogram showing the information of the **trees diameter**.
+The diameter is a **numeric** value, and we are going to classify the diameters in six buckets as follows:

 ```js
 const viz = new carto.Viz(`